jorabin/KeePassJava2/readme.md

 # KeePassJava2

 A Java 7 API for databases compatible with the renowned [KeePass](http://keepass.info) password safe for Windows.

+Features to date:

-It can read and write KeePass 2.x and can read KeePass 1.x formats.
+- Read and write KeePass 2.x format
+- Keepass 2.x Password and Keyfile Credentials
+- Read KeePass 1.x format
+- Interfaces for Database, Group and Entry allow compatible addition of other formats

 It is licensed under the Apache 2 License and is currently in a pre-release stage of development, **you are especially warned to take care when using it**.